brrrrdy/Etch-a-Sketch/README.md

 ## OVERVIEW

-A browser-based 'Etch-a-Sketch' game built as part of The Odin Project curriculum, designed to practise and demonstrate DOM manipulation with vanilla JavaScript.
+A browser-based 'Etch-a-Sketch' game built as part of The Odin Project curriculum, designed to practice with and demonstrate DOM manipulation with vanilla JavaScript.

 The core mechanic is a hoverable grid that leaves a pixelated trail as you move your mouse across it — somewhere between an Etch-A-Sketch and a sketchpad.